 - Summary of Courses Taught: Include here a list of the different courses you have taught with a brief description of your goals for the course, innovations you have incorporated if this is a course that you have taught several times.
 Was this a course you created or significantly re-designed?
 Describe what your approach is to this course and what you want students to take away from the course.
 (Some of this information may be included in the application itself.)

 - Sample Course Syllabi: Make certain that your course syllabi are complete, pedagogically sound, and include all the required statements.
 See guidelines for course syllabus creation.

 - Sample Course Exams and Materials: You don’t need to include every test or assignment you have created here, but do include a sampling that provides readers with a good sense of the type of materials you assign to your students and the kind of tests you use to assess learning outcomes.

-- Student Evaluations: You should include here your complete student evaluations of teaching for each course you have taught.
+- Student Evaluations: Include here your complete student evaluations (numerical ratings and student comments) of teaching for each course you have taught.